A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Use a 12-point font

-Using a 12-point font ensures that the document is easy to read and helps keep the letter of recommendation within the length limit.
+Using a 12-point font ensures that the document is easy to read and helps keep the letter within the length limit.
 The lowest font a writer can use is 11 points; anything lower than that can render the letter unreadable.

 Stick to basic font styles